apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>configuration for the action of &ldquo;prepareData&rdquo; phase, including the persistent volume claims
+<p>Configuration for the action of &ldquo;prepareData&rdquo; phase, including the persistent volume claims
 that need to be restored and scheduling strategy of temporary recovery pod.</p>
 </td>
 </tr>